-44. As no exporter/ foreign producer of the investigated product has provided requisite information in this investigation, therefore, individual dumping margins/duty rates have not been determined for the exporters/producers of the investigated product.
-A single dumping margin has been determined for China.
-Dumping margin and definitive anti-dumping duty rate for China is determined on the basis of best available information in terms of Section 32 of the Act.
+41. As no exporter/ foreign producer of the investigated product has provided requisite information necessary to determine individual dumping margin, therefore, a single dumping margin has been determined for entire imports of the investigated product, which is based on best available information in terms of Section 32 of the Act.

-45. For the purposes of imposition of lesser duty in terms of Section 50 (2) of the Act, the Commission has calculated injury margin in accordance with Rule 21 of the Rules to ascertain whether a lower duty would be adequate to remove injury being suffered by the domestic industry due to dumped imports of investigated product from China.
+42. For the purposes of imposition of lesser duty in terms of Section 43 (1) of the Act the Commission has calculated injury margin to ascertain whether a lower duty would be adequate to remove injury being suffered by the domestic industry due to dumped imports of investigated product.
 Calculation of injury margin is given below:

-Description Value

-(1) (2)

-Cost to make & Sell of the domestic like product (per kg) 100.00

-Profit: 5% of cost to make & sell 5.00

-Estimated non-injurious price of the domestic like product (per kg) 105.00

-C & F price of investigated product (per kg) 68.66

-Landed cost of investigated product (per kg) 72.09

-Absolute Injury margin (per kg) 32.91

-Injury Margin as % of C&F Price 47.93
+Description (Value) (1) (2) Cost to make & Sell of the domestic like product (per Kg) 100.00 Profit: 5% of cost to make & sell 5.00 Estimated Non-injurious price of the domestic like product (per Kg) 105.00 C & F price of investigated product (per kg) 68.66 Landed cost of investigated product (per kg) 72.09 Absolute Injury margin (per kg) 32.91 Injury Margin as % of C&F Price 47.93% Note: Non injurious price and landed spate are without sples tox